wernerdegroot/applicatives/How to release.md

 The README mentions the version number several times.

-The README of the `json` module also mentions the version number.
+The READMEs of the `json` module and the `records` module also mentions the version number.

 ## Upgrade the `nexus-staging-maven-plugin` plugin